-Each week all of the students at the Brete Harte Middle School in San Jose California leave their regular classrooms to participate in interest-based enrichment clusters designed around a constructivist learning theory that focuses on authentic high-end learning.
-Under the guidance of their teacher, David Rapaport, one group of students is identifying, archiving and preserving documents from the 1800s that were found in an old suitcase belonging to the first pharmacist in Deadwood, South Dakota.
-Another group with strong interests in media, technology, and the graphic arts is converting the archives into digital format and developing a web site where this and other student research can be accessed.
+Each week all of the students at the Brete Harte Middle School in San Jose California leave their regular classrooms to participate in interest-based enrichment clusters designed around a constructivist learning theory that focuses on investigative high-end learning.
+Under the guidance of their teacher and using various Internet-based resources, one group of students is identifying, archiving and preserving documents from the 1800s that were found in an old suitcase belonging to the first pharmacist in Deadwood, South Dakota.
+Another group with strong interests in media, technology, and the graphic arts is converting the archives into a digital format and developing a web site where this and other student research can be accessed.
 Others have prepared articles for publication in a Deadwood magazine.